EmilioAngelM/rock-paper-scissors-assignment/README.md

 ## Setup

-In in the root directory of your local repository, create a new file with the name ".env."
-The create a "PLAYER_NAME" variable that contains your name:
+In the root directory of your local repository, create a new file with the name ".env."
+Then, create a "PLAYER_NAME" variable that contains your name:

-    PLAYER_NAME="YOUR NAME"

-Example:
-    PLAYER_NAME="Emilio Angel"
+    PLAYER_NAME="Your Name"

 ## Usage